awsdocs/aws-global-accelerator-dev-guide/doc_source/preserve-client-ip-address.regions.md

-# Supported Regions for Client IP Address Preservation<a name="preserve-client-ip-address.regions"></a>
+# Supported AWS Regions for client IP address preservation<a name="preserve-client-ip-address.regions"></a>

 You can enable client IP address preservation for AWS Global Accelerator in the following AWS Regions\.